egulias/ListenersDebugCommandBundle/README.md

 Part of this code has been borrowed from FrameworkBundle\Command\ContainerDebugCommand.
 From this command, method resolveServiceDefinition($serviceId) is setted as private, avoiding any posibility of re use.
-A PR has been issued [here](https://github.com/symfony/symfony/pull/4628) to allow this extension.
+A PR has been issued [here](https://github.com/symfony/symfony/pull/4658) (currently merged) to allow this extension, probably available for the next stable realese of Symfony.
+I'll update it then.
 The output methods had been changed to allow space for listeners related information.

 # Installation and configuration